-During her third year of law school, Taylor served on the Academic Integrity Committee and during her third year she was selected to be the only student voting member of the Academic Integrity Committee.
-She also served as a student attorney in the D.C.
-Law Students in Court clinic and interned for the United States Department of Justice and the Honorable Judge Jennifer DiToro.
-Taylor was also a member of the Mock Trial Board and Alternative Dispute Resolution Board.
+During law school, Taylor served on the Academic Integrity Committee and during her third year she was selected to be the only student voting member on a faculty panel.
+She also interned for the United States Department of Justice and the Honorable Judge Jennifer DiToro.

 Outside the Firm

-Taylor enjoys cooking, running, being outdoors, and traveling.
+Taylor enjoys cooking, yoga, being outdoors, and traveling.